 I grew up in Hancock, MI, and in 2015 my sister Ruth and I co-founded Right Start UP to respond to our area’s pressing needs, including the lack of child care availability.
-Currently I am working in the field of public health and directing Right Start UP’s YOUR Story project, funded by a Heritage Grant from the Michigan Humanities Council.
-Last year I served as a lecturer in the Social Sciences Department at Michigan Technological University.
-I got my PhD in Anthropology from McGill University in Montreal in 2015, where I also did an MA program in Medical Anthropology, and I recently received a Master of Public Health degree from Johns Hopkins School of Public Health with a certificate in Maternal and Child Health.
+Currently I am working as a Visiting Assistant Professor of Medical Anthropology and Childhood Studies at Case Western Reserve University in Cleveland.
+Last year I directed Right Start UP’s YOUR Story project, funded by a Heritage Grant from the Michigan Humanities Council.
+I got my PhD in Anthropology from McGill University in Montreal in 2015, and I recently received a Master of Public Health degree from Johns Hopkins School of Public Health with a certificate in Maternal and Child Health.
 I attended the University of Michigan for my Bachelor’s degree.

 My PhD research focused on transnational efforts to promote human rights for a population of vulnerable children in West Africa, including Senegal and Mali.
 My current interests lie in the intersection between research and action, integrating anthropology and ethnographic methods into community engagement.